spatialthoughts/qgis-tutorials/ro/_sources/docs/3/interactive_reveal_maps.rst.txt

 Making Interactive Reveal Maps (QGIS3)
 ======================================

 This tutorial shows how to use a dynamic mask layer in a layer group along with expressions to make an interactive map that reveal the layers beneath the current layer as you move your cursor around.
-This is done using the new `mask blending modes <https://changelog.qgis.org/en/entry/2154>`_ in QGIS along with the `@canvas_cursor_point` variable that we learnt in the previous tutorial on :doc:`interactive_canvas_maps`.
+This is done using the new `mask blending modes <https://changelog.qgis.org/en/entry/2154>`_ in QGIS along with technique for adding interactivity shown in the previous tutorial on :doc:`interactive_canvas_maps`.

-This tutorial is inspired from `Hamish Campbell <https://www.linkedin.com/in/hncampbell/>`_ interactive visualization shared on LinkedIn.
+This tutorial is inspired from `Hamish Campbell <https://www.linkedin.com/in/hncampbell/>`_ who shared his interactive visualization shared on LinkedIn.

 Overview of the task
 --------------------